 Why this is great:

-- Hemp hearts are easily digestible seeds that are packed with excellent protein, fiber, and very healthy omega-3s.
+- Chia seeds are packed with excellent protein, fiber, and healthy omega-3s.

 - Turmeric/Ginger are harmonizers to make the smoothie (especially when frozen fruits are used) more warm and digestible, plus they're both anti-inflammatory!

 - Greens and berries are packed with vitamins, minerals, antioxidants, and phytochemicals that are amazing for most aspects of our health!
 They also have a low glycemic index and load, not affecting our blood sugar.

 - Protein powder is a great way to get a huge dose of protein in the morning, to keep blood sugar stable, and keep appetite satiated until lunch.
 It's very important to get enough protein, and in my experience most people are not getting enough.
 To calculate the amount you should be consuming per day, follow the appropriate formula:

 For sedentary: (Weight in Kg) x 1.2 = Grams of Protein/Day.